mfarsikov/kewt-versioning/readme.md

 | `useTimestamp = true`                   | `0.4.0-master-2020-05-16T20-34-46.771+03-00[Europe-Kiev]` | `0.4.0-master-SNAPSHOT-dbef6a-2020-05-16T20-34-46.771+03-00[Europe-Kiev]` | `0.4.0-master-SNAPSHOT-dbef6a-2020-05-16T20-34-46.771+03-00[Europe-Kiev]`      |
 | `useTimestamp = false, useSha = false`  | `0.4.0-master`                                            | `0.4.0-master-SNAPSHOT`                                                   | `0.4.0-master-SNAPSHOT-dirty`                                                  |
 </details>

+### Incremental versioning
+If there is no need to use complex major/minor/patch semantic versioning, INCREMENTAL versioning can be configured.
+In this case version consist of a single number, and it is treated as `major` one.

 ### Usage example
 * Kewt versioning plugin is versioned by kewt versioning plugin (see `build.gradle.kts`)